jessicarush/react-notes/effects.md

 - A mutable value like `ref.current` can’t be a dependency, because it is not reactive (doesn’t trigger a re-render).
 - A mutable value like `location.pathname` can’t be a dependency, because it is not reactive.
 Instead, you should read and subscribe to an external mutable value with `useSyncExternalStore`.
 - React will skip the Effect if all of its dependencies have the same values as during the last render.
-- You can move non-reactive logic from Effects into Effect Events but only call Effect Events from inside Effects.
+- You can move non-reactive logic from Effects into *Effect Events* but only call Effect Events from inside Effects.
 - Try to avoid object and function dependencies.
-Move them outside the component or inside the Effect, or extract primitive values out of them.
+Move them outside the component or inside the Effect, or extract primitive values out of them, or move to a `useEffectEvent` if appropriate.

 ## Reference